 There were reasonable grounds for suspecting that the Company is insolvent or would become insolvent; and

-The holding company or at least one of its directors were aware of the grounds for suspecting insolvency
+The holding company or at least one of its directors were aware of the grounds for suspecting insolvency.

 Indicators of Insolvency

 I am of the view that the Company became insolvent sometime around of after April 2020 having regard to the statutory definition of Solvency pursuant to section 95A(1), section 286 and 588E of the Act and the information available.